ddebruijne/star-rail-code-bot/README.md

-# Star Rail Code Bot
+# Star Rail & Zenless Zone Zero Code Bot

 This is intended to be ran with docker. it polls prydwen.gg for new codes every 30 minutes and posts that to a discord channel.